 5. They’re Aware of Additional Expenses

-Another common example is the cost of a new location or office.
+Another typical example is the cost of a new location or office.
 On your first day of work, you might discover that even though you’re using the same wireless router, the Internet connection in your new office is much weaker.
 That’s one more repair you’ve got to pay for.

 Lastly, consider the various circumstances that could increase the cost of a marketing campaign.
 Maybe the weather starts getting warmer a little earlier this year, which means you have to start marketing earlier as well.
-Maybe a global event offsets the progress of your campaign, and you have no choice but to start all over again.
+Perhaps a global event offsets the progress of your campaign, and you have no choice but to start all over again.

 In summary, the likelihood of additional expenses is so high that growing businesses must plan for them.
 If you barely have enough cash to afford those new employees, or that new office, or that new campaign, you probably won’t be able to cover the additional costs.
 Hence, growing businesses must have plenty of cash left over after making their initial investments.